Collin-Varisco/CryptoVault/README.md

 - Set the variable value to the Qt installation path Example.)
 C:\Qt\Qt5.XX.X
 - Click the Ok button on the new variable prompt to add the variable
 - Click the Ok button on the Environment Variables window you were on before to save it.
-- Open the repository folder "FastPass" that you downloaded in visual studio
+- Open the repository folder "ul-cryptovault" that you downloaded in visual studio
-- Right click on CMakeLists.txt in the Solution Explorer
-- Click the "Configure FastPass" option
+- It should automatically configure the cmake files. \
 - Click the dropdown button next to the right of the green arrow build button. \
   It will say "Select Startup Item" when you hover over it with your mouse.
-- In the dropdown menu, select the FastPast.exe option as your startup item.
+- In the dropdown menu, select the CryptoVault.exe option as your startup item.
-- Build and run the application by clicking that green arrow build button that now shows "FastPass.exe." on it.
+- Build the executable by clicking that green arrow build button that now shows "CryptoVault.exe." on it.
-- The executable file will be located in C:\path\to\FastPass\out\build\x64-Debug\ \
+- The executable file will be located in C:\path\to\UL-CryptoVault\out\build\x64-Debug\ \
   The "x64-debug" part of that path is assuming you build this on 64bit Windows.
 It may be something else. \
+- [TODO] Currently The executable won't execute because the libraries aren't linking.
+Fix coming soon, but in the meantime \
+  copy the two missing dll files the development directory over to executable directory, C:\path\to\UL-CryptoVault\out\build\x64-Debug\ \
+  You will then be able to compile and run the application from visual studio.

 # **Unix**